 In a few weeks, I have the privilege of speaking at an event where parents and children attend together.
 Quite frankly, I don’t really speak—I facilitate.
 I love these events because both parents and kids walk away with a deeper understanding of, and more respect for one another.

-Here are some of the questions we discuss:
+Some of the questions we discuss include:

 What could your mom or dad do better as a parent?